Mark’s moving and deeply personal account of his first year in prison, taken from his 2010 – 2011 diary.

 I miss having peace of mind, that feeling of kicking back and indulging oneself, of being able to relax.
 My mind has been wrecked with anxiety, stress and unease for a year now.
 I can’t remember what that peace feels like.
 I can never just let go or purge my mind.
 I just wish I could take a day off now and then, to release – but I don’t get time out.
 It is a relentless, unceasing ordeal and I am exhausted.

 Yet, I know I can’t allow myself to be beaten down.
 I have to be strong for my family too.
 I can’t do that if I don’t have a hold on things myself.
 In many ways, this is harder on them than me, and I worry about them constantly.
-I know I could never have made it mentally in these first few years without the support of my girlfriend in particular.
-She kept me going and kept the fire inside me alive.
-When everything was slipping away, she was my constant.
-We were torn apart, just as our lives were torn apart.
-A year on, the separation only grows more unbearable.
+I know I could never have made it mentally in these first few years without the support of my loved ones.
+They kept me going and kept the fire inside me alive.

 Bereavement and mourning